Essential Tax Documents for Every Freelancer and Contractor

 When these three criteria are met, the IRS considers the worker an employee of your company, and you are responsible for filling out Form W-2 and paying your share of the FICA taxes.

 If these criteria are not met, the worker is an independent contractor who is responsible for paying their own taxes.
-These individuals receive a 1099-NEC.
+These individuals receive a 1099-NEC, which is essential for 1099 freelance earnings.

 To keep the discussion simple, we’ll use “freelancer” to refer to both freelancer and contractors in the rest of the article.